OlaAronsson/lastFmCritt3r/README.md

 That's it.
 It should work fine, posting stuff like

 ♬ This week's top spins on olamattias's Last FM
-1_Damon Albarn_The Selfish Giant
+1. Damon Albarn : The Selfish Giant
-2_Jai Paul_BTSTU - Demo
+2. Jai Paul : BTSTU - Demo
-3_Jai Paul_Zion Wolf Theme - Unfinished
+3. Jai Paul : Zion Wolf Theme - Unfinished
-4_Cocteau Twins_Cherry-Coloured Funk
+4. Cocteau Twins : Cherry-Coloured Funk
-5_Cocteau Twins_The Itchy Glowbo Blow
+5. Cocteau Twins : The Itchy Glowbo Blow

 to your twitter account.
 Now just crontab -e and set it up for a weekly run.